dubhater/vapoursynth-mvtools/readme.rst

 License
 =======

-GPL 2, like the Avisynth plugin.
+GPL 2, like the Avisynth plugins.